-Simple step by step instructions on how to make easy béchamel sauce which is great for so many dishes!
-This is my go to sauce for mac and cheese, lasagne and any other cream based sauce, and it’s made with minimal ingredients!
+Simple step-by-step instructions on how to make easy bechamel sauce which is great for so many dishes!
+This is my go-to creamy sauce for mac and cheese, lasagne, and any other cream sauce recipe, and it’s made with minimal ingredients!

 If there’s one thing about cooking that makes me nervous, it’s making different sauces.
 With such a fine line between being successfulÂ or ending up with a curdled and useless mess, it’s really important and can make or break any recipe!

-Making a bechamel sauce is a process which is easier to watch being done rather than to read the recipe in a book in my opinion.
+Making a basic bechamel sauce is a process that is easier to watch being done rather than to read the recipe in a book in my opinion.
 That’s why the images below will help guide you through the different stages of making your easy bechamel sauce!

 I usually always use the amount of butter as a guide for how much sauce I’ll need.
 Two tablespoons will yield about 1 1/2 cups of finished sauce but this will change if you’re turning the sauce into something else like a cheese sauce for Mac and cheese.
 Once you add your grated cheddar, because we want a really cheesy sauce you’ll need to compensate with more milk so the final yield for a sauce like that might end up being closer to four cups.
-Melt the butter over medium heat until it’s fully meted and slightly frothy.
-Have the rest of the ingredients on hand because the butter will bur easily and that’s not good for out béchamel, so turn down the heat to low until we add the flour in the next step.
+Melt butter over medium heat until it’s fully melted and slightly frothy.
+Have the rest of the ingredients on hand because the butter will burn easily and that’s not good for our béchamel sauce, so turn down the heat to low until we add flour in the next step.

 A roux consists of equal amounts of flour and butter, so if we used two tablespoons of melt butter then we will add two tablespoons of flour to the melted butter.
 All-purpose flour is good to use and you’ll need a whisk for this part.